osifoanosike/basicruby/README.md

-This is the readmer file for this assigment.
+This is the readme file for this assigment.